Content is medically reviewed by:

 Shruti Bangera, Masters In Neurological Physiotherapy, Senior Physiotherapist & SME, Portea

 There is no clarity regarding the cause of Parkinson’s disease.
 However, a lot of speculation is made regarding the genetic, hereditary and environmental factors involved with this disease.
 Some genes have been found to be linked to the disease.
-Although hereditary causes of the disease is quite rare, but 15% of Parkinson’s patients have been found to have a family history of it.
+Although hereditary causes of the disease are quite rare, 15% of Parkinson’s patients have been found to have a family history of it.

 There are 5 stages of Parkinson’s disease that is supported by the Parkinson’s Foundation; they are as follows;